-It’s mentioned in the video (starts at 0:17) that the instrument is very well built, valves and slides work fine, notes slut quite well.
+It’s mentioned in the video (which starts at 0:17) that the instrument is very well built, valves and slides work fine, and notes slot quite well.

 The second trumpet he is reviewing is a Yamaha YTR-3335 Bb Trumpet.
-As many of you may know, Yamaha is a giant corporation which is quite dominant in every instrument classes.
-Still in the same price range and most of the times referred to as an intermediate instrument.
+As many of you may know, Yamaha is a giant corporation that is quite dominant in every instrument class.
+Still in the same price range and is most of the time referred to as an intermediate instrument.
 YTR-3335 is a little bit cheaper than my Yamaha 4335 GS II model Bb Trumpet, however, you will be hearing a quite convincing comment in the video about YTR-3335!

 The next trumpet reviewed in the video is a Bach TR-501 Student model Bb trumpet.
 Vincent Bach Corporation was founded in 1918 in Elkhart, Indiana.
 Trumpet players know Bach by their Stradivarius trumpets!
 TR-501 is, again a medium-large bore trumpet aimed at intermediating trumpet students and priced pretty reasonably.

 It has almost a square-like main tuning slide and two main braces which provide stability.
 Gary also mentions Yamaha YTR-2335 has a slightly better intonation.
 Just a fine bit of information for you!